thereseohanlon/java-training-revenue/README.md

 * [Intro to Databases/SQL][intro_to_sql] - We'll be writing a small bit of SQL to get data from our local database.
 * [SELECT statements in SQL][sql_select] - SELECTs are used to **GET** the data we want from the database.
 * [INSERTS statements in SQL][sql_insert] - INSERTs are used to add data to a database.
+* [Exceptions][exceptions] - Java throws exceptions when it hits a problem, such as no data coming back after running a SQL query.
+We can catch these and handle them cleanly in our program.

 #### Task 1
 Our first task will be to add a new class to represent all the data in a malignant cancer screening.
 As you can see from the [file][malignant_dataset_file] which represents malignant screenings for a number of patients, there are quite a lot of fields we will need in our class!
 If we where to write a getter/setter for each field, the class would run to 100's of lines.